TheodorNorsten/ML-Parks/README.md

 2. **Bar plot:** Visualizing the distribution of tweets talking about one of the ***k*** topics.

 ### Associated files
-In contrast to the two above analysis the Topic modeling analysis contains one file for each analysis.
-This is because the data cleaning was unique for each park.
+In contrast to the Temporal-and-Sentiment analysis the Topic modeling analysis contains one file for each park.
+Where each file takes a JSON-object as input beloing to the respective park.
+This is because the topic modeling analysis contains additional cleaning steps unique for each park.